kng4411377/Crazy_trade/docs/UPDATING_CONFIG.md

    ```

 3. **Manually add new fields:**
-   - Open `config.yaml` in your editor
+   - Open your config file in your editor
-   - Review `config.yaml.example` for new fields
+   - Review the `.example` file for new fields
    - Copy the new fields you want
    - Paste into appropriate sections